jhajek/Linux-text-book-part-1/Chapter-02/chapter-02.md

 ### Linux Conspiracy Theory?

-The fears of Linux community are that systemd will continue to coerce developers to make dependency choices based on systemd's requirements and eventually force Linux users into supporting systemd as "the standard Linux."
+The fears of the Linux community are that systemd will continue to coerce developers to make dependency choices based on systemd's requirements and eventually force Linux users into supporting systemd as "the standard Linux."
 Some of the conspiracy theorists believe that since Red Hat is backing systemd, this is their way to corner the Linux market.
 Also some believe that Red Hat couldn't coerce Linus Torvalds under their wing and that this is the way to innovate around him.
 Could this be an [*"embrace, extend, and extinguish"*](https://en.wikipedia.org/wiki/Embrace,_extend_and_extinguish "Embrace, extend, and extinguish") tactic that Oracle and Microsoft were once so famous for conducting on rival technologies?

 What makes this all the more intriguing is that Lennart works for Red Hat.
 Would Red Hat mind if systemd technology improved the Linux experience at the cost of choice of software and freedom available to the user?
 That is a good question.
 This also begs the question - can Linux survive as an independent and open software project or does it need a commercial company backing it?
 Could this be seen as Red Hat's grab for the entire Linux market?